Skip to content

 State Updates (Broadcast)

-A State Update is a one-to-many notification.
+A state update is a one-to-many notification.
 The sender broadcasts a message to all blocks connected through that interface.

 Declaring a State Update